indrora/bakacard/readme.txt

 from 1.1mm thick FR4 with either ENIG Gold or lead-free HASL.
 The ENIG Gold looks pretty but comes at a higher cost.

---- ERRORS IN REV A ---

-If you have a Rev A board, you will find that there is a glaring bug: I've connected VSS (ground) to DO and DAT0 to nothing!

-To fix:

-* Cut the trace to pin 6 on the SD card slot just below C1.
-* Run a wire from pin 6 on the SD card slot to GND (use the pad on C1)
-* Run a wire from pin 7 to the via just below C1.

 --- LICENSE & COPYRIGHT ---